nest/nest-simulator/SECURITY.md

 # Security Policy

-The NEST-Simulator is a research oriented software and as such is expected to run mainly in well protected environments.
+The NEST simulator is research oriented software and as such is expected to run mainly in well protected environments.
 In case it is found that this software can be used to violate security mechanisms, developers will try to provide patches that mitigate the risk of this misuse.

-The current policy is SECURITY.md in nest/nest-simulator master branch, which can also be found at <https://github.com/nest/nest-simulator/security/policy>.
+The current policy is explained in SECURITY.md in the nest-simulator master branch.
+The policy can also be found at <https://github.com/nest/nest-simulator/security/policy>.

 ## Supported Versions

-Generally only the last version will receive security related updates.
+Generally only the latest version will receive security related updates.
 In severe cases developers may create a backport of the corresponding patch for the previous version, if it is also affected.
 Currently the following versions are being supported with security updates: